The art of feeling at home; A how-to when you’re somewhere new

 If you’re in a long-term furnished rental

 Brick red checkerboard pattern wool rug from & Burgundy velvet round cushion from The Socialite Family.
-Piper Removeable wallpaper in ‘‘Fire’’ from Peel & Paper.
+Piper Removeable wallpaper in ‘‘Fire’’ from Peel & Paper.If you’ve moved into an empty home

 Empty homes are daunting – I mean, where to start when you need everything!
 This is a problem I have faced innumerable times (ok four times in truth, but it feels innumerable).

-• Focus on getting your bedroom comfortable.
+Focus on getting your bedroom comfortable.
 It doesn't need to be designed, it just needs to feel good to wake up in and good to go to sleep in.
 Quality bedding, lighting and some flowers goes such a long way.
-Marshmallow does gorgeous bed linen and IKEA'S fado lamp is affordable at 15 euros and creates a lovely sleepy ambiance
+Marshmallow have gorgeous bed linen and IKEA'S fado lamp is affordable at 15 euros and creates a lovely sleepy ambiance

 If you’re overwhelmed by the interior design task ahead